 At least 48 credits are required for the interdisciplinary studies graduate degree.
 The curriculum consists of a first year cohort experience wherein students clarify academic goals and chart a course through the program (MIIS 520—Fall term), produce an academically rigorous literature review in a topic area relevant to the students interest areas (MIIS 521—Winter term) and then conduct a study using qualitative research methods (MIIS 522—Spring term).
 It is important to note that students must pass MIIS 521 to continue in the program.
 The student, under the guidance of the Program Coordinator, selects the remaining courses, with one major area of concentration required (16–28 approved graduate credits) and classes in at least one other academic area—embodying the spirit of an interdisciplinary approach.
 A culminating thesis or project is required with an oral defense.

+Applications are accepted on a rolling admission basis, and students have the option to start our program any quarter.
 Given the highly customized nature of this program, it is necessary to contact the Program Coordinator, to fully understand which academic areas are available and to explore the best fit for your interests, as part of the application process.

 Please contact Dr. Kristin Nagy Catz with inquiries: email@example.com.